Policy Brief

 A copy of the licence and written information explaining how tenants can raise a concern or complaint must be provided to tenants within 28 days.
 The tenancy agreement has to be in writing and tenants must be provided with a condition report.

-Assisted home ownership scheme
+Assisted home ownership schemes

 On 29 February 2024 the first step assisted home ownership scheme was opened.
 The Government press release stated -